asamad-dev/Iftadriverpackets/plan.md

 This will be same as 2nd one it will onyl give us gallons we have to get "Number of Tractor Gallons" field and "Truck Stop State" mainly

+## NEW format 4
+we are going to have an .csv format in which first we have to search for headers some times these are on 1st row but some times these are on 3rd row (for example (test\input\csvFormat4\08.2 Quantum Jan to Sept 25-For Miles Update.xlsx - Sheet1.csv) )
+In this we will have some key columns like
+Load No, Shipper City,Shipper State,Delivery City,Delivery State
+you will see that in input file Miles are empty. now main thing to do is take each row as single input and take these column (Shipper City,Shipper State,Delivery City) and use here API to get the route and calcualte how many miles it traveled in each state, we have to use already present function in files like [src\route_analyzer.py](src\route_analyzer.py) and [src\state_analyzer.py](src\state_analyzer.py) and any other file related to HERE API.
+The process is simple in NEW format 4 take single row as input and calcualte miles in each state. with respect to [streamlit_app.py](streamlit_app.py) we will not use result dashboard in this and display some results in export data UI tab but the output format will be xlsx and csv both and json could be empty. we will only work with miles here and not with fuel gallons.

+### Performance Optimization Features
+Based on performance analysis (5067 routes in 2h 14min = 38 routes/min):

+#### 1. Progressive Export Feature
+- **Auto-save every 500 routes**: System automatically downloads partial CSV results every 500 processed routes
+- **Resume capability**: If processing is interrupted, user can upload the partial result and system will detect completed routes
+- **Battery protection**: Prevents data loss from laptop battery issues or crashes
+- **Progress persistence**: Maintains processing state across interruptions

+#### 2. Smart Re-processing Mode
+When user uploads a CSV that already has State column with data:
+- **Detection logic**: System detects if State column exists and has valid state abbreviations (CA, TX, NY, etc.)
+- **Selective processing**: Only processes routes where:
+  - State column is empty/blank
+  - State column contains "WARNING" or "ERROR" or "FAILED"
+  - State column has invalid values (not 2-letter state codes)
+  - Multiple state entries exist for same Load No (indicating incomplete processing)
+- **Skip completed routes**: Routes with valid state data are preserved and skipped
+- **Merge results**: Combines existing valid data with newly calculated routes
+- **Validation**: Ensures each Load No has multiple state entries as expected

+#### 3. Failure Handling Strategy
+For routes that fail distance calculation (~1% failure rate based on logs):
+- **Retry logic**: 2-3 attempts with exponential backoff
+- **Fallback estimation**: Use straight-line distance × truck routing factor (1.3x)
+- **Error categorization**:
+  - "No route found": Geographic/routing issues
+  - "Distance calculation failed": API/service issues
+  - "Missing location data": Data quality issues
+- **Manual review queue**: Failed routes exported separately for manual processing

+### output format for new format 4
+for sample input
+Load No,PU Date,Del Date,Inv Date,Shipper City,Shipper State,Delivery City,Delivery State,Miles,Remarks
+179758,11/04/24,11/10/24,01/02/25,MORENO VALLEY,CA,SAN ANTONIO ,TX,,
+180442,12/06/24,12/12/24,01/02/25,MORENO VALLEY,CA,NEW BRAUNFELS ,TX,,

+output will be
+Load No,PU Date,Del Date,Inv Date,Shipper City,Shipper State,Delivery City,Delivery State,State,Miles,Remarks
+179758,11/04/24,11/10/24,01/02/25,MORENO VALLEY,CA,SAN ANTONIO ,TX, state 1, miles of state 1,,
+179758,11/04/24,11/10/24,01/02/25,MORENO VALLEY,CA,SAN ANTONIO ,TX, state 2, miles of state 2,,
+179758,11/04/24,11/10/24,01/02/25,MORENO VALLEY,CA,SAN ANTONIO ,TX, state 3, miles of state 3,,
+179758,11/04/24,11/10/24,01/02/25,MORENO VALLEY,CA,SAN ANTONIO ,TX, state 4, miles of state 4,,
+180442,12/06/24,12/12/24,01/02/25,MORENO VALLEY,CA,NEW BRAUNFELS ,TX, state 1, miles of state 1,,
+180442,12/06/24,12/12/24,01/02/25,MORENO VALLEY,CA,NEW BRAUNFELS ,TX, state 2, miles of state 2,,
+180442,12/06/24,12/12/24,01/02/25,MORENO VALLEY,CA,NEW BRAUNFELS ,TX, state 3, miles of state 3,,
+180442,12/06/24,12/12/24,01/02/25,MORENO VALLEY,CA,NEW BRAUNFELS ,TX, state 4, miles of state 4,,
+180442,12/06/24,12/12/24,01/02/25,MORENO VALLEY,CA,NEW BRAUNFELS ,TX, state 5, miles of state 5,,
+180442,12/06/24,12/12/24,01/02/25,MORENO VALLEY,CA,NEW BRAUNFELS ,TX, state 6, miles of state 6,,

+State column will be two letter for state like CA for california

+### Implementation Priority
+1. **Phase 1**: Progressive export every 500 routes
+2. **Phase 2**: Smart re-processing mode for interrupted sessions
+3. **Phase 3**: Enhanced failure handling with fallback estimation
+4. **Phase 4**: Route caching and deduplication for performance

+### Expected Performance Improvements
+- **Progressive export**: 0% data loss from interruptions
+- **Smart re-processing**: 50-90% time savings on resumed sessions
+- **Failure handling**: 99.5%+ completion rate vs current 99.1%
+- **Route caching**: 3-5x speed improvement for duplicate routes